 Understanding Customers

 Thorough knowledge of the marketing environment helps marketers acknowledge and predict what the customer actually wants.
-In-depth analysis of the marketing environment reduces (and even removes) the noise between the marketer and customers and helps the marketer to understand consumer behaviour better.
+An in-depth analysis of the marketing environment reduces (and even removes) the noise between the marketer and customers and helps the marketer to understand consumer behaviour better.

 Tapping Trends